Educational Sessions

 Jamie Tighe

-An experienced engineer with more than 35 years in the power and process industry, Jaime has built a career specializing in thermal, pressure vessel, and structural design.
+An experienced engineer with more than 35 years in the power and process industry, Jamie has built a career specializing in thermal, pressure vessel, and structural design.
 He has been with E-Tech, Inc. since 1988, where he applies deep expertise in energy systems, power plants, renewable energy, and project management to support complex engineering projects.
 His long-standing industry experience and strong technical background make him a trusted professional in delivering reliable and effective engineering solutions.

 Gestra